nccgroup/blackboxprotobuf/lib/README.md

 type fields (eg. name, type, inner message typedef) are sorted to prioritize important short fields at the top and especially to keep the name and type fields from getting buried underneath a long inner typedef.

+### Config

+Many of the functions accept a `config` keyword argument of the `blackboxprotobuf.lib.config.Config` class.
+The config object allows modifying some of the encoding/decoding functionality and storing some state.
+This replaces some variables that were global before.

+At the moment this includes:

+* `known_types` - Mapping of message type names to typedef (previously `blackboxprotobuf.known_messages)

+* `default_binary_type` - Change the default type choice for binary fields when decoding previously unknown fields.
+Defaults to `bytes` but can be set to `bytes_hex` to return a hex encoded string instead. `bytes_base64` might be another option in the future.
+The type can always be changed for an individual field by changing the `type` in the typedef.

+* `default_types` - Change the default type choice for any wiretype when decoding a previously unknown field.
+For example, to default to unsigned integers for all varints, set `default_types[wire_format.WIRETYPE_VARINT] = 'uint'`.

+The `api` functions like `blackboxprotobuf.decode_message` will default to using the global `blackboxprotobuf.lib.config.default` object if one is not specified.

 ## Type Breakdown
 The following is a quick breakdown of wire types and default values.
 See